 - Avoid rounding or hunching the spine in Half Split.
 Try to hinge at the hips and lead with the chest.
 This may mean that you are in a more upright position.
 This is all good.

-- If you feel that there is too much pressure in your back knee, fold your yoga mat over or roll up a blanket for some extra padding and support.
+- If you feel too much pressure in your back knee, fold your yoga mat over or roll up a blanket for extra padding and support.

 - Ensure your hips stay parallel in this pose.
 There is a tendency for the hip on the side of your forward leg to slide forward.
 Stay conscious of this and draw the hip backward.